 You might need some care and support at home due to cancer or its treatment.
 A lot of practical and emotional support is available to you.

-- teaching basic caring skills to family members where needed
+- teach basic caring skills to family members where needed

-- getting special equipment, such as commodes or bed pans
+- get special equipment, such as commodes or bed pans

 - home helps to help with shopping or housework